 Withdrawal symptoms last long after the drug has left the body.
 The time frame depends on the drug of abuse, the amount used, how long it was abused for and many other personal factors.
 Clinical care in inpatient helps mitigate negative side effects as a person faces lingering withdrawal symptoms.

-Individual counseling and group therapy are options included in inpatient rehab services.
+Individual counseling, family counseling and group therapy are options included in inpatient rehab services.
+When selecting an inpatient rehab near you, understanding which types of addiction therapies they offer should be a key factor in deciding if it’s right for you.
 Topics discussed during therapy may include: